Emotions and Your Body

 - An imbalance between your rational mind and your emotions will cause digestive upset, constipation, diarrhea or digestive disorders.
 That's because your mental 'digestion' or assimilation process is mirrored by your body's physical assimilation process

 - Resentment and bitterness are like acid.
 They cause inflammation and pain.
-Stubborn, inflexible resentment goes to the knees and joints--the parts of your body that are designed to be open and flexible
+Stubborn, inflexible resentment goes to the knees, shoulders, and joints--the parts of your body that are designed to be open and flexible

 - Arthritis is bottled-up hurt